wkumari/draft-vandergaast-edns-client-subnet/README.md

-   To protect users' privacy, Recursive Resolvers are strongly encouraged to conceal part of the IP address of the user by truncating IPv4 addresses to 24 bits.
+   To protect users' privacy, Recursive Resolvers are strongly encouraged to conceal part of the IP address of the user by

+Contavalli, et al.        Expires April 5, 2016                [Page 16]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

+   truncating IPv4 addresses to 24 bits.
 56 bits are recommended for IPv6, based on [RFC6177].

-Contavalli, et al.       Expires March 28, 2016                [Page 16]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

    ISPs should have more detailed knowledge of their own networks.
 That is, they might know that all 24-bit prefixes in a /20 are in the same